-We had arrived at Fleet Street on the borders of the Jewellery Quarter for a tour around the city’s newest historical attraction the Newman Brothers' Coffin Works.
+We had arrived at Fleet Street on the borders of the Jewellery Quarter for a tour around one of the city’s historical attractions the Newman Brothers' Coffin Works.

 The place was dead (come on), so we knocked the door... ever so slowly, it opened SCREEEEEEE – actually the previous sentence is complete fabrication - the door was well oiled and we were warmly greeted by three friendly faces, including one which belonged to our tour guide for the morning - David.

 Let’s get one thing out the way, this place is not spooky, in fact the tour is not ominous in anyway (granted I wouldn’t spend the night there alone but you can say that for most old buildings).
 If you have an interest in the occult/ graves and the like I recommend you go and hang with the local Goths in Pigeon Park.
 The tour has been specifically designed in a good-natured manner and even though it’s called the Coffin Works the Newman Brothers didn’t make the actual coffins but the coffin furniture – that’s the brass handles, plaques, crucifixes etc. - their wares have adorned the coffins of such notaries as Joseph Chamberlain, Winston Churchill and the Queen Mother no less!